-There are 23 (not including semivowels) or 24 (including semivowels) consonants in Vietnamese.
+There are 24 (including semivowels) consonants, or phụ âm, in Vietnamese.
 Almost all of them can serve as initial consonants while only a third can serve as final consonants.
-Note that a consonant can have multiple spellings due to the spelling rules.
+A consonant can be spelt in different ways according to the spelling rules.

 Initial consonants